gonzalomarcos/MITRE/EDRs/README.md

 <!-- USAGE -->
 ## USAGE

-You will have to set the input csv and the output YAML.
-You will need to edit the script lines 8 and 9, then just run it.
+You will have to set the input csv and the output YAML, just edit the script lines 8 and 9 of MITREEDR.py and run it.

 ![codeMitre](https://github.com/gonzalomarcos/Personal/blob/master/EDRs/codeMitre.PNG)